Nuntis-Spayz/gilthoniel/README.md

 it to a folder manually.

 ### Mac OS
-Compiling for MAC OS now works with basic saber management features, update and firmware features are under development to bring the app level in features with the Windows version.
+Compiling for MAC OS now works with saber management features, update and firmware features are under development to bring the app level in features with the Windows version.